MarwaAbuEssa/sendbird-javascript-doc/sdk_function_message.md

 ### 7. Typing Start
 Call this function when a user starts typing.
-It notifies a typing-start event to users in the channel.
+It sends a typing-start event to users in the channel.

 ```javascript
   ...